 At 8:10am, Loren called me on the phone, telling me that Jonathan was missing.
 His hotel room door was open, all of his belongings were on the bed, and the bed had not been slept in.
 I immediately texted Jonathan, “Where are you?”
 There was no reply.

 At 8:58am, on January 28, Loren texted me that Jonathan had been found.
 He had hurt himself, but Loren had called an ambulance and thought he would be okay.
 Jonathan was at the bottom of an outdoor concrete staircase, with severe head trauma.
 When his belongings were returned to me, my last two text messages to him (12:40am and 8:10am) had never been read.
-Jonathan was alone and unaccounted for.
+For over eight hours, Jonathan was alone and unaccounted for.
 He had likely been lying at the bottom of the staircase for much of that time.

 Jonathan was completely failed by Tanglewood and by Loren Lockman, who ignored, normalized, and rationalized his psychosis symptoms for over 24 hours before leaving him, alone and unsupervised, at a nearby hotel.

 I quickly arranged to leave, and caught a flight to Panama that evening.
 Jonathan was taken by ambulance to Panama City, to the best trauma center in the country.
 They had to stop along the way to stabilize him (apparently his heart stopped for some minutes), and the normally 2 hour drive from Bejuco took around 4 hours.
 I arrived the next morning, and spent as much time as I could at the hospital with him, but he never woke from his coma.
 He died at 8:40am on February 1, 2011.
 As per his wishes, his ashes were scattered on the top of Longs Peak, his favorite 14,000 ft mountain, that summer.